adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 17/4/20

+* Used Multioutput classification for the first time

 ## 16/4/20

 * Used tf-idf irl for first time.